Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/What_is_new.md

 Welcome to the new release of the Rainbow SDK for Node.JS.
 There are a number of significant updates in this version that we hope you will like, some of the key highlights include:

+### SDK for Node.JS 1.54 - March 2018

+---

+**3-Release SDK Breaking Changes**

+-   Warning: Starting January 2019, the LTS active version of Node.js migrated to version 10.
+This version of SDK Node.js is only compliant with this LTS active version.
+Consequently, you need to update your Node.js version to 10.x in order to use this release of the SDK Node.js.

+**API Breaking Changes**

+-   None.

+**API Changes**

+-   Remove the `data` property layer in result of `admin::createCompany` API method.
+Properties found before in `data` are a now in root object.
+-   Fix `admin::removeUserFromCompany` ro return the deletion result.

+**Others Changes**

+-   Add CallLog service (typeScript sources) to get/delete the calllog history.
+-   Update doc about options provided at building the SDK object for the logs.
+-   Change the sources from javascript to typescript.

 ### SDK for Node.JS 1.53 - March 2018

 ---